yuuuuzhang/TriplexFPP/README.md

 to the output file name, the output file will be at the datapath/output.

 * To run triplex lncRNA prediction:
  - use the triplex lncRNA section in TriplexFPP.ipynb
  - change corresponding data path and file names
  - run

-the default name is the demo, it takes about mins to run, where the feature extraction can be slow.
+the default name is the demo, it takes about 40s to run.

 * To run triplex DNA site prediction:
  - use the triplex DNA site section in TriplexFPP.ipynb
  - change corresponding data path and file names
  - run
-the default name is the demo, it takes about mins to run, where the feature extraction can be slow.
+the default name is the demo, it takes about 20s to run.

 * To run in cis / in trans lncRNA prediction:
  - use the triplex lncRNA section in TriplexFPP.ipynb
  - change corresponding data path and file names
  - run
-the default name is the demo, it takes about mins to run, where the feature extraction can be slow.
+the default name is the demo, it takes about 20s to run.

 More details can be found from [1]